buren/action_table/README.md

 # ActionTable

-Render ActiveModel or ActiveRecord objects as HTML tables with one line of Ruby - supports some simple configuration options.
+Render ActiveRecord objects as HTML tables with one line of Ruby - supports some simple configuration options.

 :warning: Only works with Ruby on Rails.